LLNL/SW4CK/README.md

 SW4CK(SW4 Curvilinear Kernels) consists of 5 stencil evaluation kernels that account for ~50% of the solution time in [**SW4**](https://github.com/geodynamics/sw4).

-Documentation
+In branch(low_register) , kernels 1 & 5 are split into 7 parts to control register usage.
+Registers used drops to 170 each
+compared to 256+spills for the original version Documentation
 ----------------